tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Lambda scales out (not up) automatically
 - Lambda functions are Independent, 1 event = 1 function.
 - Lambda is serverless
-- There are other SERVERLESS Services in amazon (S3, SNS etc) NEED TO KNOW
+- There are other SERVERLESS Services in amazon (S3, SNS, SQS, DynamoDB, Lamdba, API Gateway, Kinesis, CloudWatch events) NEED TO KNOW
 - Lmabda functions can trigger other lambda functions, 1 event can = x functions if functions trigger other functions.
 - Architectures can get extremely complicated, AWS X-ray allows you to debug what is happening.
 - Lambda can do things globally, you can use it to back up S3 buckets to other S3 buckets etc.